-- bleeding from another part of the body that doesn't stop after applying pressure for 10 minutes
+- bleeding from another part of the body that does not stop after applying pressure for 10 minutes

 - mouth ulcers that stop you eating or drinking

-- vomiting that continues despite taking anti-sickness medication
+- vomiting that continues despite taking anti-sickness medicine

 - 4 or more bouts of diarrhoea in a day